-- x, y, z Component values over the cartesian coordinates o Component mean value - R Reference location
+- x, y, z Component values over the cartesian coordinates

+- o Component mean value

+- R Reference location

-Chapter 1 Introduction
+Introduction

-In many areas of physics, chemistry, biology, materials, and nuclear engineering, it is valuable to have intense particle beams; for example, a very intense source of neutrons would be useful for the study of the structure and functionality of materials.
-The development of a high-intensity source of muons can be useful for the production of high-energy neutrino thereby opening the door for a broad range of important new physics experiments.
-The concept is to use a high-intensity proton beam (24 GeV, 4 MW, 15 Hz) incident on a mercury (Hg) jet to produce pions which decay to give the muons.
-These muons will be magnetically captured, accelerated, and then inserted into a storage ring.
+Accelerator-based sources of exceptionally intense, tightly focused beams of x rays and ultraviolet radiation make possible both basic and applied research in fields from physics to biology to technology that are not possible with more conventional equipment.
+The development of a high-intensity source of muons can be useful for the production of high-energy neutrino, thereby opening the door for a broad range of important new physics experiments such as neutrino oscillation.
+The concept is to use a high-intensity proton beam incident on a mercury jet to produce pions which decay to give the muons.
+These muons is magnetically captured, accelerated, and then inserted into a storage ring.